theobald-software/kb.theobald-software.github.io/content/_erpconnect-samples/rfc-server-with-tables.md

 weight: 5
 ---

-Please also have a look in our [OnlineHelp](https://help.theobald-software.com/en/) for further information.

 The first sample ([RFC Server]()) only showed the exchange of scalar parameters.
 The following sample shows how to exchange tables between SAP and .NET using a RFC server.

 A table with name NUMBERS is added to the Z_ADD function and the function is renamed to Z_ADD_2.
 All entries in table NUMBERS in column NUMB should be added by the .NET program.